techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=180
 (313)
-Whenever a method does not want to handle exceptions using the try block, the is used. a. throws
+Whenever a method does not want to handle exceptions using the try block, the is use
+D.
+A. throws

-b. throw
+B. throw

-c. throwable
+C. throwable

-d. nothrows
+D. nothrows

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: